sunpy/sunkit-image/README.rst

 ``sunkit-image`` is a a open-source toolbox for solar physics image processing.
 Currently it is an experimental library for solar physics specific image processing routines.
-Ideally it will only contain routines that have been published in literature.
+Ideally it will only contain routines that have been published in the literature.

 See `sunkit-image Documentation`_ for instructions on how to install and contribute.